azikoss/bandit_summaries/docs/1_introduction.md

 If you have any questions or comments, please write them in the [discussion](https://github.com/azikoss/bandit_summaries/discussions/categories/1-introduction) section.

 # References
 This text is *my* summary from the 1.
 Chapter of [Bandit Algorithm](https://tor-lattimore.com/downloads/book/book.pdf) book.
-The summary contains copy&pasted text from the book as well as some additional text.
+The summary may contain copy&pasted text from the book.